Independence of Malaya Party

+History

+The party were formed on 16 September 1951 at Hotel Majestic (Kuala Lumpur), fast forward from initial date of 22 September.
+The party received backing from communal leaders, including Tan Cheng Lock, president of Malaysian Chinese Association (MCA) and Cheong Yoke Choy, philanthropist and Chinese community leader.

-The party was open to all races of Malaya, but received support mainly from ethnic Indians.
+The party was open to all races of Malaya initially, before being limited after.
+The party received support mainly from ethnic Indians.
 The IMP headquarters were in what is now the landmark Sultan Abdul Samad Building.

 The IMP contested in the 1952 Kuala Lumpur Municipal Elections in alliance with the Malayan Indian Congress under Dato' Onn and other non-communal organisations.
 However the 1952 elections proved the MIC's attempt to preach and practise non-communalism would not prevail in Malayan politics when communalism was the winning factor.

 The IMP won its only seat in the 1952 municipal elections via Devaki Krishnan.
 Thus she became the first woman in the country to be elected to public office.
 In her 1952 election manifesto, she stated, "I will interest myself particularly in the lot of the women of Kuala Lumpur and in extending the programme of social work already carried out by the municipality."

-After noticing that support for the party was unfavourable, Onn dissolved the party in 1953 and formed the Parti Negara.
+After noticing that support for the party was unfavorable, Onn dissolved the party in 1954 and formed the Parti Negara.